lizzard85/Dataness/README.md

 Method attributes:
 - name: This is the name of the method
 - returntype: can be "list" or "single", determines whether the function returns a collection of items, or a single item. "list" is the default option.
+- valuetype: if you wish to return a single value, or a list of single values, you can add a valuetype to the method.
+This supports the same types as the type on parameters.
 - implementation: can be "manual" or "auto", auto is the default.
 A manually implemented method will create an abstract method for manual implementation.

 Method child elements: